Sri Devaraj Urs Academy of Higher Education and Research

-Sri Devaraj Urs Academy of Higher Education and Research (formerly Sri Devaraj Urs University) is a deemed university located in Tamaka, Kolar, Karnataka, India.
-It was established as Sri Devaraj Urs Medical College in 1986 by Sri Devaraj Urs Educational Trust.
-It was conferred deemed-to-be-university status under Section 3 of UGC Act 1956 in 25 May 2007.
+Sri Devaraj Urs Academy of Higher Education and Research, formerly Sri Devaraj Urs University, is a deemed university located in Kolar, Karnataka, India.
+It was established as Sri Devaraj Urs Medical College in 1986 by the Sri Devaraj Urs Educational Trust.
+It was conferred deemed-to-be-university status under Section 3 of UGC Act 1956 on 25 May 2007.

 History

 The Medical Council of India granted recognition for the undergraduate course in its very first Inspection in 1992.
 Postgraduate degree courses and diploma courses are being offered since 1997 in various clinical, pre- and paraclinical courses, and the degrees awarded are recognized by Medical Council of India.

-The trust has obtained Accreditation by National Assessment and Accreditation Council (NAAC, INDIA) and certification by ISO 9001-2000 in the year 2006 for its medical college.
+The trust has obtained Accreditation by National Assessment and Accreditation Council (NAAC, INDIA) and certification by ISO 9001–2000 in the year 2006 for its medical college.
 Sri Devaraj Urs Medical College is one of the few medical colleges in India to have achieved this.

 A fully integrated, modular curriculum within the regulation of Medical Council of India is under preparation.
 They are also taught Medical Ethics and the Constitution of India.

 The college maintains high standard in teaching, training and evaluation processes as evidenced by the high pass percentage with a substantial number of students securing gold medals/distinctions/first classes, in the university examinations.

-R.L.
-Jalappa Teaching Hospital and Research Centre, Tamaka
+RL Jalappa Hospital and Research Centre

-Sri Devaraj Urs University has an 850-bed teaching hospital to accommodate the clinical-teaching requirements of undergraduate and postgraduate medical students and to satisfy its social obligation of meeting the health needs of the people of the region.
+Sri Devaraj Urs University has a 1200-bed teaching hospital to accommodate the clinical teaching requirements of undergraduate and postgraduate medical students.
 Its design is hexagonal and is situated in the college campus.
-The ambience has a soothing effect on the patients, their attendants, students and staff.

 The hospital has departments in all specialties.
 Each department has its own seminar hall and examination rooms in the OPD.
 Each specialty has male and female wards, with bed strength as per MCI requirements with attached laboratories.